nmimura/Nana-Mimura-Website/README.md

 - Adjusted margins of header and contact form
 - Increased project tile size to prevent image clipping
 - Replaced logo gifs and socials icons with ones that are sized more accurately to improve loading speed
+- Prevented button text from continuing to next line
 - Set up media query for screen sizes <978px

 Version 1.1 (8/31/2022)